Careers at the Chestnut School

 We’d love to hear from you!

-To support herbal learners from all around the world, the Chestnut School is actively building a team with diverse perspectives, experiences, and backgrounds.
+To support herbal learners worldwide, the Chestnut School is actively building a team with diverse perspectives, experiences, and backgrounds.
 We’re always looking for fresh herbal voices!
 If you’re interested in contract writing opportunities for Blog Castanea, please send us your ideas, CV, and writing sample.

 Want to be notified when we’re actively hiring for new positions?